jv3n/ng3-currency-mask/projects/ng3-currency-mask/README.md

 # ng3-currency-mask

-A very simple currency mask directive for Angular that allows using a number attribute with the ngModel.
-In other words, the model is a number, and not a string with a mask.
-It was tested in Angular version 13.
+A very simple currency mask standalone directive for Angular that allows using a number attribute.
+Angular 18+.

-## Example App

-...

 ## Getting Started